Neural Part Priors: Learning to Optimize Part-Based Object Completion in RGB-D Scans: Method

-We train these latent spaces of part and shape priors on the synthetic PartNet~\cite{mo2019partnet} dataset to characterize a space of complete parts and shapes.
-To learn the latent spaces, we minimize the reconstruction error over all train shape parts, while optimizing for latent codes $\{ \mathbf{z}^{\mathrm{p}}_k \}$ and weights of $f_p$.
+We train latent spaces of part and shape priors on the synthetic PartNet~\cite{mo2019partnet} dataset to characterize a space of complete parts and shapes, by minimizing the reconstruction error over all train shape parts, while optimizing for latent codes $\{ \mathbf{z}^{\mathrm{p}}_k \}$ and weights of $f_p$.
 We use an $\ell_1$ reconstruction loss with $\ell_2$ regularization on the latent codes:

-for $N_p$ points near the surface.
+for $N_p$ points near the surface, the regularization weight $\lambda=$1e-5.
 We train $f_s$ analogously.